Xilinx/Vitis-Tutorials/Embedded_Software/Getting_Started/README.md

 ## Viewing all Vitis IDE CLI commands

 The Vitis IDE  will keep a log of all the Vitis Python CLI commands that users can use to rebuild the workspace via the Vitis CommandLine Interface (CLI).
-This log file can be found in `logs/builder.py`
+This python file can be found in `_ide/worksapce_journal.py` or it can be viewed within the IDE by selecting **Vitis** -> **Workspace Journal**.

 ## Program Flash